a-good-omen/hangman-remastered/README.md

 ## How to Install

 To install the game you can download the files from the github repository.

-The easiest way however, is to use `pip` .
+The __easiest__ way however, is to use `pip` .

-- Open terminal and run `pip install gHangman`
+- Open terminal and run `pip install --upgrade gHangman`
 - Once installed you can run the game by simply typing `hangman`

 ## ++ Features